nosovk/flowershow/content/NA/Sales/2023-09-15-casino-pam.md

 We split it into two steps.
 First step – things crucial for launching casino.
 The second step is all that you mentioned as not urgent for launch (bonus system engine, for example)

+Also, please be aware that the proposed solution is not microservice based, but monolith with services.
+If you want to stick with microservices – it will take more time/people.
+We suggest to savoid microservices for faster results.

 For more precious estimation we have to clarify requirements – what is crucial, what is nice to have etc. We suggest to start with gathering business requirements and forming documentation.
 Based on it, we can do more exact estimations.